Glavin001/GamePlanHTN/README.md

 ### Creating a Context

 A context is used to track our world state for the purposes of planning.
-A Context contains methods for setting/getting world state, and starts with a simple set of `GetState()`, `SetState()` and `HasState()` methods, but in most cases you will want to add functions to the Context object.
+A `Context` contains methods for setting/getting world state, and starts with a simple set of `getState()`, `setState()` and `hasState()` methods, but in most cases you will want to add functions to the Context object.
+(The legacy capitalized APIs are still available for compatibility with the original JavaScript samples.)

 There are a few significant changes from FluidHTN:
 1) GamePlanHTN uses object keys for world state rather than an array indexed by an enum, this simplifies finding worldstate to `context.WorldState.HasC` rather than `context.WorldState[(int)MyWorldState.HasC]`